Shivighn/AI_Image_Classifier/README.md

    - Keras
    - PIL

-    You can download them using pip in cmd
+    You can download them using pip:
    ```
    pip install streamlit opencv-python keras tensorflow numpy pillow
    ```

-2.2 To run it locally you need to open main.py and util.py Then in the terminal in your desired code editor in which these 2 codes are open, run:
+4. To run it locally you need to open main.py and util.py Then in the terminal in your desired code editor in which these 2 codes are open, run:
    ```
    streamlit run main.py
    ```
-3. Now the project has opened locally in your machine Try it out by uploading the images and getting the classification shown
+5. Now the project has opened locally in your machine.
+   Try it out by uploading the images and getting the classification shown.

 ## Results
 The CNN model achieved an accuracy of 98%, a precision of 0.96, and a recall of 1, on the test set.
 The model could classify most images that are 32*32 size correctly, but it also had some misclassifications for the images that are not of that size.